fossasia/labyrinth/README.md

 6. Attribution-NonCommercial-ShareAlike 4.0 International

 <br><br>

+Note: if you are adding music to a tile then add it to: `audio/music` and if you are adding music as a background then add it to: `audio/background`!
+This is so that we can be organised and have a consistent filing system.

 To add your audio file, please read the following carefully:
 Audio files are usually not licensed under AGPL.
 They have a different license.